 Request a call back from TWC’s Wildlife Hotline team

+We are open 7 days a week including holidays from 9am to 6pm.
 Requests for assistance received after 6pm will be returned the following morning.
 Please read through important assessment and temporary care instructions on our website while you are waiting for us to call you.

 Please be advised that we DO NOT HAVE A PICK-UP SERVICE; you will likely be asked to contain the animal and transport it to our centre unless it is a species that requires a wildlife expert to be contained (e.g. coyote), or if the animal is in a complex or dangerous situation not suitable for a member of the public to handle.